antoniogrv/il-secondo-semestre/README.md

 ## Build & Deploy

 To clone the repository you can run the terminal command `git clone https://github.com/v1enna/il-secondo-semestre.git` or download [here](https://github.com/v1enna/il-secondo-semestre/archive/main.zip) a compressed archive.
-The repository has two fixed branches: `main` and `gh-pages`.
+The repository has two permanent branches: `main` and `gh-pages`.

 ### `branch: main`

 `main` is the master-branch and does not necessarily correspond to the public version which, instead, is available at *gh-pages*.
-The main branch contains the production version of the application that still relies on `npm` to get started.
-Once the repository is cloned, you can run `npm install` and `npm start` to view the current production version.
+The main branch contains the development version of the application.
+Once the repository is cloned, you can run `npm install` and `npm start` to view the current development version.
 The first command, `npm install`, will download into `/node_modules` the dependencies listed in `package.json`.
-No particularly heavy libraries are used, and the installation should take a short time.
-Instead, `npm start` will allow `localhost:3000` to display the routing specified in `App.js`.
+No particularly heavy libraries are used, and the installation should take a short time. `npm start` will allow `localhost:3000` to display the routing specified in `App.js`.

 ### `branch: gh-pages`

-`gh-pages` is the deployment branch and contains the actual build of the application, i.e. the sequence of static files (HTML markup, JS scripts, CSS precompiled by SASS, images, and so on) needed to properly display the web pages.
+`gh-pages` is the deployment branch and contains the actual production build of the application, i.e. the sequence of static files (HTML markup, JS scripts, CSS precompiled by SASS, images, and so on) needed to properly display the web pages.
 The branch is not manually updated: the publication of the public version is done by `npm run deploy` which will push the correct build to the branch with reference to the current local version.
 This means that the contents of `main` and `gh-pages` can differ without problems.

 ## Routine

 The application basically takes care of automatically generating static web pages based on the available notes.
 In particular, the available notes are listed in `index.html` and are indicated in `<Note>` tags.
 The file will therefore contain, in addition to the build markup, also a not necessarily ordered list of `<Note>` tags, which will refer to a specific JavaScript file in `static/raw-notes`.
-As the name suggests, in `raw-notes` are stored the notes themselves, i.e. the raw text formatted in HTML and exported to JSX.
+As the name suggests, `raw-notes` stores the notes themselves, i.e. the raw text formatted in HTML and exported in JavaScript.

 From this logic it follows that to add a new clipboard you need to:
 1. Add a `<Note> {subject}-{id}.js </Note>` tag in `index.html`.